WilliamTManuel/CSIT121/README.md

+# CSIT121
-# For labs and projects
+For all HTML labs and projects this semester